Skip to Content

 2. Name it Innkeeper

-3. Add Component > LoreMind NPC
+3. Add Component > LoreMind > LoreMind NPC

 4. In the Inspector, select Innkeeper Garrick from the Entity Mind dropdown